anras5/anras.github.io/content/posts/go-docker.md

 require github.com/go-chi/chi/v5 v5.0.10 // indirect
 ```

 We can now define routes of our application.
 Right now there will be only one route but in the future we will add more of them in the same file.
-Make `cmd/api/routes.go` file and open it.
+Make a `cmd/api/routes.go` file and open it.
 ```go
 package main